kickstand-ui/kickstand-ui/readme.md

 ## Browser Support

-All of Kickstand UI's components are built using standards-based [web components](https://www.webcomponents.org/introduction).
+Kickstand UI's components are built using standards-based [web components](https://www.webcomponents.org/introduction).
 Browser support has greatly improved over the years.
 For features that are not fully supported, polyfills have been added (which will be included as-needed) to provide a great experience no matter what browser you are using.

 Supported browsers include:

 - **Chrome**
 - **Chromium-based browsers** (this includes browsers like _Brave_, the new _Microsoft Edge_, and _Vivaldi_)
+- **Firefox**
-- **Firefox**, **Safari**
+- **Safari**
 - **Opera**
 - **Microsoft Edge** (legacy)
 - **Internet Explorer 11**.